amitbhasita/bigdata/README.md

 ### Setup
 1) Given the Google drive link: "https://drive.google.com/drive/folders/11oyJ_WqThMjN66IYTmUaJ28HbC7zFCFU " copy all the content from the "cl" folder to the bigdata folder that you have cloned.
 Also place the "2022jantodec.json" from the same link to "/src/components/data " in our bigdata folder.
-2) Run the command after installing all the dependencies from our main.py (Command: python3 main.py)
+2) Run the command after installing all the dependencies from our main.py and do not kill the process(Command: python3 main.py)
 3) Run the following commands : (i) npm install (ii) npm run dev